 For poor people, education can serve as a bulwark against volatility: even the fundamental skills learned in primary school can make a critical difference for the survival of families when government services fall short or during times of economic crisis.
-The widening of educational access thus can help to eradicate poverty even before it begins to yield returns in the labor market.
-(Stern 2001).
+The widening of educational access thus can help to eradicate poverty even before it begins to yield returns in the labor market (Stern 2001).

 Pakistan presents a paradoxical situation.
-The country was able to record 5 percent annual growth rate over a fairly long period of three decades: between 1960-90, bringing down the incidence of poverty to 18 percent.
-This happened when Pakistan's social indicators were dismally low in absolute, as well as, in relative terms.
-In 1990, after such impressive growth performance almost two-thirds of the country's population was illiterate, enrolment ratios were dismally low, the drop out rates were quite high, gender disparities in access to education were rampant and the quality of higher education was on a declining path.
-By most indicators, basic schooling investments in Pakistan were low and growing less rapidly than on the average for low income countries.
+The country was able to record 5 percent annual growth rate over a fairly long period of three decades between 1960-90, bringing down the incidence of poverty to 18 percent.
+This happened when Pakistan's social indicators were dismally low in absolute as well as relative terms.
+In 1990, after such impressive growth performance, almost two-thirds of the country's population was illiterate, enrollment ratios were dismally low, the dropout rates were quite high, gender disparities in access to education were rampant, and the quality of higher education was on a declining path.
+By most indica-